chaitanyasisodiya/Background-Remover/README.md

 # Background Remover Repository

-# Description:
+Description:
-This is Background remove repo is  used to remove Background from your images, or you can used your local camera to capture the photo of yourself.
+This is Background remove repository is  used to remove Background from your images, or you can used your local camera to capture the photo of yourself.

 Tech Stack used: